cjdrake/bvwx/README.md

 ### Data Types

-The fundamental BVWX data type is an ordered collection of "bits" (i.e. binary digits).
+The fundamental BVWX data type is an ordered collection of "bits".
 Unlike standard Boolean algebra where bit values are restricted to {`0`, `1`}, BVWX extends this to include hardware-oriented values `W` (don't care), and `X` (exception).